MattCCC/nativescript-vue-router-extended/README.md

 | navigatedFrom  | -                   | This event is tricky to control for developers.
 There is no exact mapping of it in the router.
 For store state cleanup use build-in meta dispatcher instead.
 For component state you could opt for using `beforeRouteLeave()`. |

 ## TypeScript Support
-If you need a TS support and it's not detected in your project for some reason, you can use [typings/shims.vue.d.ts](https://github.com/MattCCC/nativescript-vue-router-extended/blob/master/src/typings/shims-vue.d.ts) to bring proper support in .vue files.
+If you need a TS support and it's not detected automatically in your project for some reason, you can use [typings/shims.vue.d.ts](https://github.com/MattCCC/nativescript-vue-router-extended/blob/master/src/typings/shims-vue.d.ts) to bring proper support in .vue files.
+You can specify it in your `shims.vue.d.ts` file (attention!
+Please ensure that path is relative to your node_modules directory):

-Assuming that your node_modules/ directory is on same level, you can specify following line in your `references.d.ts` file:
 ```
 /// <reference path="./node_modules/nativescript-vue-router-extended/typings/shims-vue.d.ts" />
 ```